History of ITV: 1968–1974

 In 1966 ITA announced that as of 1968 there would be five major network companies.
-Thames, LWT, ATV, Granada and Yorkshire, replaced the "Big Four" of Rediffusion, ATV, ABC and Granada, who had produced most of the network output.
+Thames, LWT, ATV, Granada and Yorkshire replaced the "Big Four" of Rediffusion, ATV, ABC and Granada, who had produced most of the network output.

 In addition, the Independent Television Publications company was formed to produce a national ITV programme schedule listings magazine.
 This magazine was called the TV Times, originally the title of the London listings magazine (and also briefly used by the Midlands magazine).
 It replaced all of the regional magazines, except the Channel Islands publication, which continued until 19 October 1991.

 Before the changes were implemented, however, Prime Minister Wilson appointed Lord Hill as chairman of the BBC Board of Governors and replaced him with Herbert Bowden, also known as Lord Aylestone.
 He reviewed the changes Hill had made but allowed them to stand.

+Scheduling

+The ITV schedule was officially created by the Network Programme Committee six times each year, with representatives from all franchises, ITN, and ITA.
+In reality, the Independent Television Companies Association's Programme Controllers' Committee—representing the Big Five—decided which programmes aired in network programme time slots.
+They competed for the best schedules for their own productions long before the Network Programme Committee meetings.
+Others had to create programmes without knowing that they would get a time slot; for example, the Big Five produced 94 of the 104 plays ITV broadcast annually.
+As a result, many of the small franchises had unused studio space.

 1968 strike

 The implementation of the ITV changes led to industrial unrest in the companies.
 Although there were no job losses in the system – this was an ITA stipulation – people were forced to move from Manchester and Birmingham to Leeds, from London to Cardiff and, perhaps less troublesome, from one part of London to another.
 Many staff stayed in the same jobs in the same locations, but now had a different employer.
 Since this meant that staff were being made redundant (albeit with a guaranteed job to go to), the unions required redundancy payments.
 However, these payments led to problems in staff not receiving them, who were changing company but not location, as in the case of the Teddington Studios.
 The unions asked for payments to be made in those cases; the companies responded by drawing the line, and wildcat strikes broke out in the weeks before and after the changes came into effect.

 By Friday, after the changes, a mixture of strike action and management lock-outs had taken ITV off the air, and for most of August 1968, the regional network was replaced with a single national service run by management.
 By September 1968, with both sides claiming victory, all workers had returned to work.
 However, memory of this strike would cause more industrial unrest in the decades that followed.